ferdaber/redux-observer-component/README.md

 ### Lifecycle Methods

-These optional methods should be defined by you when declaring and implementing the class that extends from `ReduxComponent`, they are called during the lifecycle of the component as it is initialized and disposed.
+These optional methods should be defined by you when declaring and implementing the class that extends from `ObserverComponent`, they are called during the lifecycle of the component as it is initialized and disposed.

 #### `componentDidInitialize`